cupOJoseph/nerite-docs/docs/technical-documentation/risks.md

 2. Where to direct 25% of protocol fees.

 New collateral types can NOT be added by Nerite governance.
-USDN can NEVER be minted by Nerite governance.
+USND can NEVER be minted by Nerite governance.
 The percentage of fees that are directed to the stability pool can NOT be changed by Nerite governance.

 ### Arbitrum Network